-Mr. Silverman has been research staffer at the University of South Florida (USF),
+Mr. Silverman has been Engineer-Scientist II at the University of South Florida (USF),

-Marine Science for over a decade.
-He has worked on several significant projects at USF,
+College of Marine Science for over a decade.
+He has worked on several significant

 including operating and integrating Webb research designed Slocum underwater gliders,